-Senate Majority Leader Mitch McConnell insists that proposed legislation giving state and local governments funding they desperately need must include legal immunity for corporations that cause workers or consumers to become infected.
+Mitch McConnell insists that the next stimulus bill include legal immunity for corporations that cause workers or consumers to become infected.

-“We have a red line on liability,” McConnell said.
+“We have a red line on liability,” McConnell says.
 “It won’t pass the Senate without it.”

 But how can the economy safely reopen if companies don’t have an incentive to keep people safe?
-Promises to provide protective gear and other safeguards are worthless absent the threat of damages if workers or customers become infected.
+It can’t, and it wont.

-Any rush to reopen without adequate testing and tracing – far more than now underway – will cause even more deaths, and a longer economic crisis.
+Any rush to reopen without adequate testing and tracing – a massive increase from what we’re doing now – will cause even more deaths and a longer economic crisis.

-Now he’s trying to force the economy to reopen in order to boost his electoral chances this November, and he’s selling out Americans’ health to seal the deal.
+He’s trying to force the economy to reopen to boost his electoral chances, and he’s selling out Americans’ health to seal the deal.
 No matter the cost, Donald Trump’s chief concern is and will always be himself.